AlexZidar/AlexZidar.github.io/_projects/prop-data/index.md

 ---
 layout: post
 title: Custom Data Acquisition System
-description: As another contribution to Swamp Launch, I independently developed a custom data aquisition system (DAQ) for propulsion development.
+description: A custom data aquisition system (DAQ) for propulsion development.
 This DAQ is designed for use in testing and verifying prototype rocket motors and propellant formulation.
 The system records casing temperature, thrust, and combustion chamber pressure.
 This data is then immediately stored as a CSV to the on-board micro-SD card.
 Supplemental software was developed in Python for rapid report making and classification of rocket motors.

 skills:
   - C++